Last updated on July 8th, 2019 at 12:49 pm

-I don’t think any of us will ever forget.
+I don’t think any of us will ever forget the day, so many dreams were lost forever.
 Images seared on the brain, of people wandering through the streets of Manhattan, covered in white ash, like walking ghosts.

 Sometimes Nothing Makes Sense

 In a lifetime, there may be a handful of moments in which everything falls away, and what is left is what is essential.
 When time slows to a halt, and all we can do is to keep breathing and pray.
 All those years ago, my family was so fortunate not to lose any friends or family in the events of 9/11.
 I knew several people who were on their way to work that day in the towers, but who got waylaid for one reason or another.

 One was sick.
 One missed the train.
 A trick of fate somehow kept them safe that day.

 As it was for the rest of the nation and the world; however, September 11 was haunting and gave me the feeling that the ground was slippery beneath me again.
 I felt that in other great moments of loss in my life when nothing made sense.
 Sometimes all you can do is hold the people you love, and wait.
 Pray, and cry, and somehow keep some modicum of faith.